 Aiming to reduce life cycle CO2 emissions to zero

-Our efforts to reduce life cycle*1 CO2 emissions to zero revolve primarily around the Energy-saving Study Group and the Logistics Liaison Committee*2.
-We are committed to developing technologies for products that emit less CO2, as well as reducing CO2 emissions in production, transportation and usage of AISIN Group products.
+Our efforts to reduce life cycle* CO2 emissions to zero by 2050 revolve primarily around the Energy-saving Study Group and the Production Technology Sub-Committee.
+We are working to reduce emissions by developing medium-to-long-term emission reduction scenarios, and production technologies that emit less CO2.

 Emissions of non-CO2 greenhouse gases (Global)